top of page

 Dystopia Chapter 15: The Plan Unravels

 We follow our semi-cleared pathway north toward several buildings, maybe a mile away, that appeared occupied.
-An occasional puff of smoke or a flicker of light revealing life.
+An occasional puff of smoke or a flicker of light at night revealing life.
 Now moving slowly, hoping to be seen, hoping to draw attention to our group.
-Should we need to leave, posthaste?
-At the bottom of the pathway, Brett turned the wagon about, heading back toward the trailhead, our entrance point homeward, and paused.
-Nearby buildings possibly filled with debris, already pilfered.
+Not wanting to be ambushed.
+At the bottom of the pathway, Brett turned the wagon about, heading back toward the trailhead, our entrance pointing homeward, and paused.
+Nearby buildings, possibly filled with debris, already pilfered.
 Trash or treasure.
 We are not alone.
 They have observed us.
 Our goal, look like a down on our luck pack of scavengers.
+Vulnerable to those looking on.
 Aware of our surroundings without making it appear, we are aware.
 We are approaching a crumbling roadway beyond our “claimed” boundary.
 There is movement ahead.
+Perhaps a quarter of a mile to the west.

-Let’s stop and pay attention.
-By my count, seven or eight bodies.
+We came to a standstill.
+There are seven or eight bodies, as far as I can tell.
 Armed.
 Clearly a leader pacing the pack.
 Approach, the gang spreads out, forming a single line, each one front row visible.
 Closer now.
 They slowed.

 “You headed somewhere?” the lead inquired.